Vivekpremi/OpenPUF/docs/Readme.md

 ---

-# 10. NTT-Based Polynomial Multiplication Accelerator on Caravel
+# NTT-Based Polynomial Multiplication Accelerator on Caravel

 ## 10.1.
 Overview

-This project will implement a hardware accelerator for polynomial multiplication using the Number Theoretic Transform (NTT) on the Caravel SoC platform.
-The design will offload computationally intensive operations from the RISC-V processor, enabling efficient execution of lattice-based cryptographic algorithms such as ML-KEM (Kyber) and ML-DSA (Dilithium).
-The architecture is inspired from [this paper]
+This project aims to implement a hardware accelerator for polynomial multiplication using the Number Theoretic Transform (NTT) on the Caravel SoC platform.
+The accelerator is designed to offload computationally intensive polynomial operations from the RISC-V processor, enabling efficient execution of lattice-based post-quantum cryptographic algorithms such as ML-KEM (Kyber) and ML-DSA (Dilithium).
+The architecture is inspired by state-of-the-art NTT accelerator designs and focuses on achieving high throughput with low area overhead.

 ## 10.2.
 Motivation

-Polynomial multiplication is a computationally intensive operation in post-quantum cryptography.
+Polynomial multiplication is a computationally intensive operation and forms the primary performance bottleneck in post-quantum cryptographic schemes.

 | Method | Complexity |
 |-------|-----------|
 | Schoolbook | O(n²)      |
 | NTT-based  | O(n log n) |

-This accelerator aims to accelerate polynomial multiplication using a pipelined hardware architecture, improving performance.
+By transforming polynomial multiplication into the NTT domain, the computational complexity is significantly reduced.
+This accelerator leverages a pipelined hardware architecture to efficiently execute NTT-based multiplication, improving performance while maintaining hardware efficiency.

 ## 10.3.
 Top-Level Hardware Architecture

+The accelerator is integrated with a RISC-V processor through the Wishbone bus.
+The processor handles control and configuration, while the accelerator performs high-speed polynomial computations.

 ```
                   +--------------------------+
                   |     RISC-V Processor     |